#[instruction]Expand description

 B(Reg),

-}Note that both reorder, ignore and inherit attributes can be specified multiple times, and
+}Note that all attribute parameters can be specified multiple times, and reordering can reference

 This, of course, only works when enums have compatible generics.